Student Clubs and Organizations

 Are you looking for a club that links to your major?
-Consider the Business Society, Nurses’ Club or other special-interest clubs.
+Consider the Business Society, Psychology Club or other special-interest clubs.
 To gain valuable hands-on experience in your field, look to our student newspaper or radio station.
-And if you want to connect with like-minded students, check out groups such as the Black Student Union, Chess Club or Gay Straight Alliance.
+And if you want to connect with like-minded students, check out groups such as the Black Student Union, L.I.F.E.
+Club or Multicultural Club.

 Develop skills for your career, pursue your personal interests and have fun with your fellow students.

 |DCCC Contemporary Band||Political Science Club|